Special Care for the Seriously Ill

 - Want help thinking through difficult medical decisions

-With a physician order, palliative care is covered by insurance.
+With a physician order, supportive care is covered by insurance.

 Coordination & Planning